 8. Family Doctor or Dentist

-If you have a family doctor or dentist that’s been around for a while, consider sending them a family Christmas card during the holiday season.
+If you have a family doctor or dentist that’s been around for a while, consider sending them a family Holiday card during the holiday season.
 They’ve helped your family stay healthy all year long, and in return, you can thank them with a fun Christmas card.
 You can even look for a funny Christmas card specific to their profession to add a bit of humor.

 Use the holiday season as an opportunity to remind our soldiers how much they’re appreciated for all that they do.
 Many of those who serve in the armed forces are away from their families during the holidays; you can send them a nice message and thank them for their sacrifices to keep them encouraged.
 Consider researching different organizations that will help facilitate your card send-off.

 There are plenty of charities that are looking for heartfelt Christmas cards during the holiday season.
 Whether you want to write Christmas cards for children with medical needs or send cards to a shelter, you can make someone’s Christmas special with your kind words.
 Consider pairing your cards with a donation of winter clothes, toys or blankets to make an even larger impact.

 No matter the purpose, sending a Christmas card is a classic way to put a smile on someone’s face.